Benighter/sat-mobile/docs/ministry-sync-implementation.md

    - Automatically syncs all relevant members from all churches
    - Ensures immediate data availability

-4. **crossMinistrySync** (New)
+4. **crossMinistrySync** (Callable)
-   - Callable function for manual cross-ministry sync
-   - Can target specific ministries or sync all
-   - Used by the UI for testing and manual triggers
+   - Still available for administrators, but not exposed in the UI
+   - Can be triggered manually via tools if needed

 ### Helper Functions